abhisheksingh87/starter-cookbook/content/common/recipes.md

 You should be familiar with [Markdown](https://daringfireball.net/projects/markdown/syntax) and [Git](https://git-scm.com/).

-Hugo uses standard Markdown with the extensions provided by the [BlackFriday markdown library](https://github.com/russross/blackfriday#extensions).
+Hugo uses standard Markdown with the extensions provided by the [markdown library](https://github.com/russross/blackfriday#extensions).
 There are some slight syntax differences compared to GitHub Flavored Markdown (GFM).

-You'll want to use a programming editor that uses monospaced text and supports Unix line endings, vi on a Linux host, or even your IDE may work.
+You may want to use a programming editor that uses monospaced text and supports Unix line endings, vi on a Linux host, or even your IDE may work.

-You'll need a Git client of some variety and familiarity with Git is a definite plus.

-These instructions will assume command line use for clarity.
-Feel free to adapt to your workflow.

 ## Contribution Guidelines

 ### Required

 - Context (who would use this and why)
-- Explanation or link to procurement/onboarding process for any products used (e.g., TSC)
+- Explanation or link to procurement/onboarding process for any products used (ex - [TSC]())

 ### Not Allowed